Be kind to one another Eph 4:32

 Our vision is to locate and rescue abandoned babies and provide a safe home in a loving environment.
 We already have 11 children who arrived as such babies in our Kindfund homes.

 Once rescued, babies are looked after in one of our homes, with all that involves.
 Formula milk alone is very expensive at around £8.50/€11/$12 per tin.
 Growing babies can quickly consume two tins of formula milk every week.
 In September 2016 we opened a small dedicated facility for up to 6 babies at our Ngaremara Home.
 We already have facilities for 4 at our Wamba home.
+In 2018 we have taken in a 5 month old and at the beginning of August are awaiting the arrival of a 3 week old Samburu baby a 3 week old baby.

 If you would like to support this work please visit How to Help where a number of options are available.
 Supporters in UK should first consider tax efficient donating via give.net if this is appropriate or completion of a gift aid declaration.
 For our USA supporters the World Outreach Ministries option means you can now get a tax-deductible receipt when giving to Kindfund.
 Paypal may be used across the globe with options in 12 different currencies.
 Supporters within Europe can transfer direct to our EUR account using SEPA.